pweingardt/KSPMissionController/goals.md

 * crewCount: amount of kerbals needed to finish the mission goals (default: 0)
 * optional: makes the mission goal optional (default: false)
 * throttleDown: if true, the vessel needs to throttle down in order to finish the mission goal (default: true)
-* repeatable: if true, the mission is repeatable.
+* repeatable: if true, the mission goal is repeatable.
 Requires a different vessel.
-You can't finish the same repeatable mission with the same vessel more than once. (default: false)
+You can't finish the same repeatable mission with the same vessel more than once. (default: false) (do not use this field unless you have to and you know what you are doing)
-* minSeconds: the minimal seconds the vessel needs to meet all requirements for this mission goal to be able to finish this mission goal. (default: -1, ignored) Use TIME() instruction to set for high values (see below).
+* minSeconds: the minimal seconds the vessel needs to meet all requirements for this mission goal to be able to finish this mission goal. (default: -1, ignored) Use TIME() instruction to set high values (see below).

 ### OrbitGoal